who1s/website/content/faq.md

 ### My company/employer wants to support HelSec, how can we do it?

 - HelSec welcomes annually support members.
-Price of the support membership is currently 1500e and companies can apply for it on [Flomembers](https://byte.flomembers.com/helsec/members/application).
+Price of the support membership is currently 1500&euro; and companies can apply for it on [Flomembers](https://byte.flomembers.com/helsec/members/application).

 ## Flomembers
 ### I've forgot my password / I haven't activated my account

-- You can retrieve your password using the "Lost password?" functionality
+- You can retrieve your password using the "[Lost password?](https://byte.flomembers.com/helsec/user/recovery)" functionality